SQream/sqream_docs/getting_started/creating_your_first_table.rst

    test=> SELECT GET_DDL('cool_animals');
    create table "public"."cool_animals" (
    "id" int not null,
-   "name" varchar(20),
+   "name" text(20),
    "weight" int
    );

 .. note::

    * SQream DB identifier names such as table names and column names are not case sensitive.
-SQream DB lowercases all identifiers bu default.
+SQreamDB lowercases all identifiers by default.
 If you want to maintain case, enclose the identifiers with double-quotes.
    * SQream DB places all tables in the `public` schema, unless another schema is created and specified as part of the table name.

 For information on listing a ``CREATE TABLE`` statement, see :ref:`get_ddl`.